Rise to Success: Career Highlights of Clay Holmes

 December 9, 2024: Signed with the Mets

-On December 9, 2024, Holmes signed a three-year, $38 million contract with the New York Mets, including an opt-out after the 2026 season.
+On December 9, 2024, Clay Holmes signed a three-year, $38 million contract with the New York Mets, including an opt-out after the 2026 season.
+Plans were announced to convert him into a starting pitcher.

 2024: Signed with the Mets

-Holmes's contract with the New York Mets includes an opt-out option after the 2026 season.
+Clay Holmes' contract with the New York Mets, signed on December 9, 2024, includes an opt-out clause after the 2026 season.